AlejandroVC67/HealthMonitor.github.io/README.md

 Use the App in any way that could harm others

 ## 8. Intellectual Property
-The HealthMonitor App and its original content, features, and functionality are owned by the developers and are protected by international copyright, trademark, and other intellectual property laws.
+The Meddy App and its original content, features, and functionality are owned by the developers and are protected by international copyright, trademark, and other intellectual property laws.

 ## 9. Limitation of Liability
 To the maximum extent permitted by law: